ClaytonWong/cw_chall_node/readme.md

   }
 })
 ```
+### Getting user input from keyboard and commandline and working with it
+At first, I tried creating menu systems in a separate file using 'readline' and 'process.stdin'.
+But they do not work well, for example, it would quit the program after you make a choice.
+Eventually, I found the package 'inquirer' which allowed me to create better commandline interfaces.

 ## Problems encounted and rough solutions
 A list of problems I encounted with rough solutions in diary format are contained in the file: